-Whether donating peripheral blood stem cells or bone marrow, the donation will be at the same medical center where the physical exam took place.
+Whether donating peripheral blood stem cells or bone marrow, your donation will help to give your recipient a second chance.
 One of the first questions every donor asks is, “Will I get the Gift of Life blanket?”
 Yes!
 Every donor receives our comfy blanket signed with personal messages of thanks and hope from our staff members.

 Peripheral blood stem cells (PBSC) circulate in the blood stream all the time.
 Their formal name is hematopoietic [hee-mat-oh-poi-ET-ik] stem cells or hemocytoblasts [hee-moe-SIGH-toe-blasts]; these cells generate all other blood cells.
-By transplanting them into a patient whose immune system has been completely eliminated, they can grow an entirely new immune system for that person – free of cancer or the condition that caused the need.
-While PBSC are found in great concentration in the bone marrow, they also circulate in the blood and can be encouraged with medication to flock to the blood stream, making them easier to collect and ensuring that the collection center can draw sufficient quantities for the patient.
-Please note, there is no cost to you for donating.
+By transplanting them into a patient whose immune system has been completely eliminated, these incredible cells can grow an entirely new immune system for that person – free of cancer or the condition that caused the need.
+While PBSC are found in great concentration in the bone marrow, a few shots of filgrastim can help your marrow produce extra stem cells, and encourage them to migrate into the circulating blood.

-Donors preparing for a PBSC donation will receive injections of Filgrastim (usually in the form of a medication called Neupogen™), a synthetic version of a naturally occurring protein found in the body, to encourage the stem cells to enter the blood stream.
-The injections are given once per day for five days.
-The first four Neupogen injections will be given to you by a nurse at a time and location most convenient for you.
+Donors preparing for a PBSC donation will receive injections of Filgrastim for the five days leading up to donation.
+Filgrastim is a synthetic version of a naturally occurring protein found in the body.
+The first four days of injections will be given to you by a nurse at a time and location most convenient for you.
 The fifth injection is given at the collection center on the day of donation.

-Filgrastim has been used to prepare donors for more than 30 years, so the effects are well documented.
-Some donors have no side effects from the Filgrastim.
-However, others experience symptoms such as bone pain, fatigue, headaches, or nausea, which can be managed with Tylenol.
-These symptoms typically disappear within a day of the final injection, sometimes within a few hours.
+Filgrastim has been used to prepare donors for close to 40 years, so the effects are well documented.
+Some donors have no side effects, but others experience symptoms such as bone pain, fatigue, headaches, or nausea, which can be managed with Tylenol®.
+These symptoms typically disappear within a day of the final injection, sometimes within a few hours after donating.
 Every person will have a slightly different experience.

 Collection of the stem cells is done while you are fully conscious.
 A needle is placed in each arm, with blood drawn from one arm, processed through a cell-separating (apheresis) machine that identifies and collects only the needed stem cells, then the remaining blood is returned to your other arm.
 Collection may take 4 to 6 hours, depending on the amount of cells needed for the patient.
-This depends on the size of the patient, for example, a child requires fewer cells than an adult.
-During the process you are fully awake and able to talk, read, and watch movies.
-You are not able to get up and walk around.
+This depends on the physical size of the patient, for example, a child requires fewer cells than an adult.
+During the process you are fully awake and can talk with your companion, read, watch movies, or take a nap.
+You are not able to get up and walk around, and you have limited arm movement.

-Once the required amount of cells has been collected, the bag of donated stem cells will be turned over to the courier and hand-carried to the transplant center.
+Once the required number of cells has been collected, the bag of donated stem cells will be turned over to the courier and hand-carried to the transplant center.
 If the center is overseas, special customs arrangements are in place to prevent delays.
+In some cases, cells may be cryopreserved before transport.

 Most donors find it important to eat soon after collection.
 You may feel achy or lightheaded after donation, but every person reacts differently.
 Some donors report they felt perfectly normal a few hours later, and others say it took them a day or two.
 Most donors can return to work the next day and resume full athletic activities within a few days.
 Your stem cells will naturally regenerate and return to normal levels on their own.